 At the age of 18, New York City based singer William Guanbo Su (1994) was featured on National Public Radio’s “From the Top” program, where he was praised for his “expressive sound, and the variety of (his) voice.”

 Mr. Su has performed in solo recitals around Europe, Asia, and the United States.
 He’s operatic roles range from Monteverdi’s L'incoronazione di Poppea to Janacek’s The Adventures of Vixen Sharp Ears.
 He has also concentrated on German Lieder at the Franz Schubert Institute in Vienna, where he was coached by Emmy Ameling, Olaf Bar, Helmut Deutsch, Robert Holl and others.
-He recently won first prize in the 2017 Gerda Lissner Lieder/Song Vocal Competition.
+He recently won first prize in the 2017 Gerda Lissner Lieder/Song Vocal Competition, as well as an Opera Index Encouragement Award.

 Born in Beijing, China, Mr. Su moved to the United States at the age of 14 to attend The Walnut Hill School for the Arts in Natick MA.
 He continued his voice studies at the Manhattan School of Music, graduating last May.
 He is currently pursuing his Master’s degree at Juilliard under the guidance of Cynthia Hoffmann.